Germany

 Open Science Policy

-The Deutsche Forschungsgemeinschaft (DFG), Germany’s primary public research funder, has published guidelines on handling research data since 2015 and strengthened these through its 2019 Code of Conduct for Good Research Practice, which requires data management plans and open access to research data and publications for all funded projects.
+The Deutsche Forschungsgemeinschaft (DFG), Germany’s primary public research funder, has published guidelines on handling research data since 2015.
+Its 2019 Code of Conduct for Good Research Practice strengthened these requirements, mandating data management plans and open access to research data and publications for all funded projects.
 German institutions participating in Horizon Europe are additionally subject to EC Open Science Policy mandates.

-The Nationale Forschungsdateninfrastruktur (NFDI) is the German national research data infrastructure initiative, launched in 2020 with DFG coordination and joint federal and state government funding.
+The NFDI (Nationale Forschungsdateninfrastruktur) is the German national research data infrastructure initiative, launched in 2020 with DFG coordination and joint federal and state government funding.
 NFDI operates through thematic consortia covering different research domains, each responsible for building shared data management services, training, and standards for their community.
 Relevant consortia for life sciences and health research include NFDI4Health (clinical and epidemiological data) and NFDI4Bioimage (biological image data), with further consortia addressing genomics and bioinformatics.
 The Helmholtz Metadata Collaboration (HMC), a parallel Helmholtz-wide initiative, focuses specifically on FAIR metadata management across Helmholtz centres and contributes to RDA working groups.

 Research Organisations and Neuroscience Institutes

 The Helmholtz Association is one of Germany’s principal public research organisations and the parent body of two institutions with significant open neuroscience roles.
 DZNE (German Centre for Neurodegenerative Diseases), with nine sites across Germany, is a dedicated national research centre for neurodegenerative disease, active in EBRAINS, JPND, BBMRI-ERIC, and the CURE-ND alliance.
-Forschungszentrum Jülich, another Helmholtz centre, contributes the Jülich Brain Atlas and the BigBrain ultra-high resolution human brain atlas to EBRAINS, and is co-developer of DataLad, the distributed data management system now used across multiple international neuroscience data platforms.
+Forschungszentrum Jülich, another Helmholtz centre, contributes the Jülich Brain Atlas and the BigBrain ultra-high resolution human brain atlas to EBRAINS.
+Its neuroscience institute, INM Jülich (Institut für Neurowissenschaften und Medizin), is the co-developer of DataLad, the distributed data management system now used across multiple international neuroscience data platforms, and a participant in NFDI Neuroscience.

-The Max Planck Society operates several neuroscience institutes relevant to open data, including the Max Planck Institute for Human Cognitive and Brain Sciences (Leipzig), known for large-scale neuroimaging methodology development and open dataset releases, and the Max Planck Institute for Biological Cybernetics (Tübingen), active in computational neuroscience and perception research.
+The Max Planck Society operates several neuroscience institutes relevant to open data, including the Max Planck Institute for Human Cognitive and Brain Sciences (MPI CBS, Leipzig), known for large-scale neuroimaging methodology development and open dataset releases, and the Max Planck Institute for Biological Cybernetics (Tübingen), active in computational neuroscience and perception research.

 National Data Infrastructure